danklotz/openNotes/videos.md

 - [ ] On Computing.
 Numbers, with an Application to Problems of our Society
 - [x] Maritime Robotics :relaxed::+1:
 - [x] Hacker Geopardy :laughing::joy::yum:
-- [ ] Predicting Crime in a Big data World
+- [x] Predicting Crime in a Big data World :yum::sleeping:
 - [ ] Sin in the time of Technology
 - [x] Realitätsabgleich :laughing::joy::yum: